Stafford: Landmarks

 St Mary's, the collegiate church formerly linked to St Bertelin's chapel, was rebuilt in the early 13th century on a cruciform plan, with an aisled nave and chancel typical of the period.
 It has an impressive octagonal tower, once topped by a tall steeple, which can be picked out in Gough's plan shown above.
 The church was effectively two churches in one, divided by a screen, with the parish using the nave and the collegiate canons the chancel.
 St Mary's was restored in 1842 by Giles Gilbert Scott.

 The Shire Hall was built in 1798 as a court house and office of the Mayor and Clerk of Stafford.
 The Shire Hall used to be the town's court house, and is a Grade II listed building.
-In recent times, the building was used as an art gallery and library, before a new facility was built within the new council buildings.
+In recent times, the building was used as an art gallery and library, before a new facility was built within the new council buildings, The Market Square has recently gone under a £2 million redevelopment which was completed in November 2023.

 Green Hall on Lichfield Road is a Grade II listed manor house (now apartments), originally built about 1810 as Forebridge Hall, known after 1880 as Green Hall.
 It was previously used as a girls' school and as council offices.

 The Shugborough Hall country estate is 4 mi out of town.
-It once belonged to the Earls of Lichfield and is now owned by the National Trust, but maintained by its leaseholder, Staffordshire County Council.
+It once belonged to the Earls of Lichfield and is now owned by the National Trust.
 The 19th-century Sandon Hall is 5 mi north-east of Stafford.
 It is set in 400 acre of parkland, as the seat of the Earl of Harrowby.
 Weston Hall stands 5 mi east of Stafford, in the Trent valley with a large park and was once part of the Chartley estate.
 It is thought that the main part of the hall was built about 1550 as a small dower house, but the architectural evidence suggests it is Jacobean.
 Weston Hall was extended in 1660 into a three-gabled structure with high-pitched roofs.